-- Develop user-friendly resources to aid consumers in their decision-making and contractors in adopting good industry practices, including the identification of standardized heat pump packages for common building types in New York State, tools to support good practice heat pump design and selection, and a prioritization tool for energy efficiency investments. - Provide assistance to the market and utilities in developing appropriate quality assurance and quality control protocols for heat pump deployment programs to improve customer satisfaction and build customer confidence in this nascent market. - Conduct market research and analysis to address critical market challenges (e.g., refrigerant management); to assess potential impacts as markets shift and new challenges emerge; and to support the evolution of the statewide heat pump program framework. - 2.4.
-NYSERDA is offering Technical Assistance and Audits with the objective to build customer confidence and provide consumers with decision-quality information to enable uptake of energy efficiency and heat pumps.
+- Develop user-friendly resources to aid consumers in their decision-making and contractors in adopting good industry practices, including the identification of standardized heat pump packages for common building types in New York State, tools to support good practice heat pump design and selection, and a prioritization tool for energy efficiency investments. - Provide assistance to the market and utilities in developing appropriate quality assurance and quality control protocols for heat pump deployment programs to improve customer satisfaction and build customer confidence in this nascent market. - Conduct market research and analysis to address critical market challenges (e.g., refrigerant management); to assess potential impacts as markets shift and new challenges emerge; and develop tools to address those challenges identified through our research to support the evolution of the statewide heat pump program framework. - 2.4.
+NYSERDA is offering Technical Assistance and Audits with the objective of building customer confidence and provide consumers with decision-quality information to enable uptake of energy efficiency and heat pumps.

-Overview: NYSERDA is leveraging technical services to provide guidance and direction to building owners to make investments in building electrification and clean heating and cooling technologies.
+Overview: NYSERDA is leveraging technical services to provide guidance and direction to building owners and homeowners to make investments in building electrification and clean heating and cooling technologies.